abetare1/final-project/README.md

 Number Guessing Game

 Description:
 This is a single player, terminal based number guessing game where the computer generates a random number and the player attempts to guess based on feedback.
-After each guess, the program gives feedback such as “Too High” or “Too Low” until the correct number is guessed.
+After each guess, the program gives feedback such as “Too high” or “Too low” until the correct number is guessed.

 Insturctions to run Program:
 - make sure python is installed